ailabkhu/amilabkhu.github.io/index.md

 ### Recent News
 <hr>
 - Oct.
-2024: We won the **MICCAI 2024 PhaKIR Award (1st Place)** in the category of "Surgical Instrument Instance Segmentation" (part of EndoVis Challenge).
-Congrats to the winners (Enki, Hyeon Bae, Oh Sung, Ka Young).
+2024: We won the **MICCAI 2024 PhaKIR Award** as 1st place in the category of "Surgical Instrument Instance Segmentation" challenge (part of EndoVis).
+Congrats to Winners (Enki, Hyeon Bae, Oh Sung, Ka Young).
 - Aug.
 2024 Minkuk and Soyoun completed their MS program and joined as PhD students!
 Congrats!
 - Jul.
 2024 One paper got accepted to **ECCV 2024**!
 Congrats!
 - Jun.
 2024 One paper got accepted to **MICCAI 2024**!
 Congrats Hyeon Bae, Yong Hyun!